 - Assistant rectors are generally enrolled as full-time graduate or professional students.
 With the exception of first-year law students, Notre Dame graduate and professional students who will be enrolled in degree-seeking (masters or doctoral) programs are eligible to apply for the position of assistant rector.
 However, first-year M.Div.
 Program participants are considered eligible by exception only and only with the prior approval of the director of the M.Div.
 Program.

-- Every assistant rector must participate in hall staff orientation, training, and related activities.
-Training and orientation programs begin in Spring of the academic year preceding the appointment to assistant rector status.
-A more extensive training program is conducted approximately two weeks prior to the start of the Fall semester.
+- Every assistant rector must participate in hall staff formation.
+Formation programs begin in Spring of the academic year preceding the appointment to assistant rector status.
+A more extensive formation program is conducted approximately two weeks prior to the start of the Fall semester.
 In-service training sessions are held throughout the year.
-Attendance at all training, orientation, and in-service training sessions, as well as regular meetings with the hall staff, is mandatory.
+Attendance at all formation, training, orientation, and in-service training sessions, as well as regular meetings with the hall staff, is mandatory.
 More information will be provided upon hiring.

 - Because assistant rectors may serve as first responders in many medical emergencies, it is important that they possess basic first aid skills.
 Supplemental first aid training will be required by August 31.